nikkilr88/egghead-asciicasts/introduction-to-reactive-programming/lessons/rxjs-use-cached-network-data-with-rxjs.md

 }
 ```

 But, here we have a problem, right?
 We don't have a list of users available in the scope.
 Why?
 Because it's sort of trapped inside of the `responseStream`.
-I mean, the `responseStream` emits these Rs.
-These Rs are exactly what I mean with this list of users.
+I mean, the `responseStream` emits these `R`s.
+These `R`s are exactly what I mean with this list of users.
 So, passing in `R` is the same as saying `listUsers`.

 This is the `listUsers`, and it's sort of trapped inside the `responseStream`.
 We want to get that.
 How do we do that?
 Well, what if we had an operator that would be called, `mapButPleaseAlsoUseTheLatestValueFromThatStream`?
 You give that here, which would be in our case the `responseStream`.